Skills for all

 - aged 16 to 24 and qualified below Level 3

 Find out more here: https://www.findapprenticeship.service.gov.uk/traineeshipsearch

 Our Maths and English courses are free to anyone 19 and over who has lived in the UK or EEA for at least three years.
-Our IT courses are usually free if you’re in receipt of certain benefits – contact us to find out more.
+Our IT courses are usually free if you’re in receipt of certain benefits or you earn below a certain threshold – please contact us to find out more.

 The courses are completed online, with tutor support, and the programmes are devised around your current knowledge.
 This means that you can achieve your qualification quicker and at a pace that suits you.
-At the end of the course, you’ll take a test in one of our centres.
-You’ll be fully prepared for this and take it at a time that suits you.
+At the end of the course, the tutor will make arrangements with you for testing, according to the national guidelines at that time.

-If you’re able to study online from home and would like to achieve a qualification, please contact us via the form below.
+If you’re able to study online from home and would like to improve your skills and achieve a qualification, please contact us via the form below.

 We also provide a range of free ICT courses, from beginners upwards.
 Find out more on the Digital Skills page.

 Here’s what some of our previous learners had to say:

 - “I obtained qualifications that really helped me get on to my college course.”

 - “I now feel confident and can go on to an Access course online in the future.”